Kitware/CMake/Help/manual/cmake-policies.7.rst

 across multiple releases.
 When a new policy is introduced, newer CMake versions will begin to warn about the backward compatible behavior.
-It is possible to disable the warning by explicitly requesting the OLD, or backward compatible behavior using the cmake_policy() command.
+It is possible to disable the warning by explicitly requesting the OLD, or backward compatible behavior using the :command:`cmake_policy` command.
 It is also possible to request NEW, or non-backward compatible behavior for a policy, also avoiding the warning.

-The cmake_minimum_required() command does more than report an error if a too-old version of CMake is used to build a project.
+The :command:`cmake_minimum_required` command does more than report an error if a too-old version of CMake is used to build a project.
 It also sets all policies introduced in that CMake version or earlier to NEW behavior.

-The CMAKE_MINIMUM_REQUIRED_VERSION variable may also be used to determine whether to report an error on use of deprecated macros or functions.
+The :variable:`CMAKE_MINIMUM_REQUIRED_VERSION` variable may also be used to determine whether to report an error on use of deprecated macros or functions.

 All Policies